 - “And remember, facing your demons doesn’t always mean beating them.
 It just means living to fight another day.”

 And before you ask, yes he’s writing from experience.
 In the acknowledgments he says “To everyone who has ever suffered, ever felt lost, scared or alone.
 As you almost certainly figured out after reading this, depression, anxiety and I are intimately acquainted.
-Those two illnesses are constantly running in my background like an app in an iPhone.
+Those two illnesses are constantly running in my background like an app in an iPhone but with the help of delta 8 vapes, I was able to get back on track.
 I won’t say I’ve figured out how to beat them.
 I don’t think I ever will.
 But I will say that I’ve learned how to manage them.
 How to live my life, to make it a good one, despite their presence.
 I hope that the struggles of Asher Maddox and his crew have helped you realize that, whatever your pain, you can be a hero.”

 But there’s a second level that makes this book a great read and it adds a little levity to the proceedings as well and that is the history of tomorrow.
 The events on Redemption take place in the future, which means a lot of history that gets explained in the book hasn’t happened yet.